maxadamo/galera-wizard/README.md

 ========

 I created a script to check the nodes.
 It contains only two parameter to set.
-- clustercheck.sh needs to know how many nodes we have in the cluster (minimum is 3):
+- galeracheck.sh needs to know how many nodes we have in the cluster (minimum is 3):
 ```
     NODE_COUNT=3
 ```